Are you interested in becoming a permanent resident in Canada and want to know what to budget for? If yes, then this

 - Cost of getting your transcripts for the Educational Credential Assessment (and other fees, i.e for passports and courier services are not included)

 - IELTS: $250 or more (cost may vary depending on the local currency or if you are applying as a family and your spouse is doing the language test as well, or if you are doing a second language test in French).

-- Medical Tests: $135 or more (this is a Naira equivalent and may be more based on the country you are doing the test.
+- Medical Tests: $135 or more (this is a Naira equivalent and could be more based on the country you are doing the test.
 It is also a higher fee if you are applying as a family and doing the medical test for other family members).

 - Application and Right of Permanent Residence Fee: $1,365 (The $1,365 covers the $850 application fee and $515 for your right of permanent residence fee).
 This amount is also just for one person and if you have a spouse you will pay an additional $1,365 for your spouse, and $230 for each child you have if you have children in your application.

 - Biometric fee: $85 (this is a separate amount for the biometrics of one applicant, it is $170 if you are applying as a family).

-- Settlement funds (this is based on the program you are applying for and the number of family members)
+- Settlement funds (Proof of funds) – This is based on the program you are applying for and the number of family members.

 As earlier mentioned, you may also need to show proof of settlement funds.
 This will depend on the PR program and family size.
 Click on the link in each program below for details of the total amount you need for your application.